 Affiliate marketing is a performance-based marketing activity.
 An affiliate promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant or advertiser specifies the goal, which is usually a valid sale or lead.
 For example, a merchant will pay the affiliate a 30 percent sales commission or $3 per new account created.

-That Mailchimp doesn’t have an affiliate marketing program is no big deal, and it loses out.
-Many top email marketing providers have programs, including Sendinblue, Constant Contact, MailerLite, and 10 to 20 others.
-Most of these company value publishers and the contributions they make to increase brand awareness and sales.
+That Mailchimp doesn’t have an affiliate program is no big deal, and it loses out.
+Alternatively, many top email marketing providers have programs, for example, Constant Contact and GetResponse.
+Most of these companies appreciate publishers and their contributions to growing brand awareness and sales.

 - AWeber – 30%